rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-0-set-of-sets.md

 * 2 is a common element of sets A, C and D.
 * 2 is not a common element of sets A, B and D.
 * Sets A and E have no common element.
+* Likewise, sets B and D have no element in common.
 * Set C is a (strict) subset of A, but A is not a subset of C.
 * Set A does not contain set C (as an element), set B however does.
 * Set A is not a subset of D, and D is not a subset of A.
+* Sets A and D overlap each other.

 **CLARIFICATION**
 Set A is **disjoint** to/from set E